dita-for-small-teams/d4st-docker/README.md

 The following instructions will (eventually) help you to quickly deploy a set of tools for working with DITA.
 The goal of these instructions is to get the necessary software infrastrucre deployed as quickly as possible.

 You'll need the following:
-- a GNU/Linux server (Ubuntu 14.04, Fedora 21/22, CentOS 7, or CoreOS all support docker)
+- a GNU/Linux server (Ubuntu 14.04, Fedora 21/22, CentOS 7, Ubuntu 14.04, or CoreOS all support docker)
 - [docker](https://www.docker.com/)

 We'll be using the following docker images: